rancher/docs/content/rancher/v2.x/en/tools/cluster-backups/_index.md

 * [S3 Target](#s3-target)

 ## Local Backup Target
 Local Backup target is the most basic option.
-It's enabled by default for all newly RKE provisioned clusters.
+It's enabled by default for all newly Rancher provisioned Kubernetes clusters.

 Local Backup target works by saving local ETCD snapshot on all ETCD plane nodes at a pre-configured interval.
 This provides the user an ability to do point-in-time recovery, or recover from a broken ETCD cluster.
 However, it doesn't provide the ability to recover if all the ETCD plane nodes are lost, since the snapshots are stored locally on the nodes.